 Our first assumption about this shoe's durability turned out to be flat wrong.
 The only place where La Sportiva integrates on the upper is right at the forefoot flex point.
 We figured it would wear quickly, especially since this is a common wear spot on hiking footwear from abrasion.
 However, La Sportiva's 100 percent recycled mesh shows no signs of wear after lots of scrambling and rough hiking.
 Add the quality leather and relatively hard sole and this boot was a top scorer.

 The La Sportiva FC ECO 2.0 feels most at home on rougher trails and carrying a pack, in addition to being a fine casual shoe.

 At $150 list price, this model comes in the middle of the shoes.
 Folks with narrow feet that want a very supportive, durable shoe think it's a great deal.

-Coined as a "low top, waterproof, versatile shoe" by La Sporitiva, we feel like they got what they set out to accomplish.
+Coined as a "low top, waterproof, versatile shoe" by La Sportiva, we feel like they achieved what they set out to accomplish.
 This model is stiff and requires some breaking in, and is perfect for rough terrain and backpacking.
 Our narrow-footed lead tester loves them for ridge traverses and light backpacking.